-(A) In administering the program established under section 122.24 of the Revised Code, the director of development shall do all of the following:
+(A) In administering the program established under section 122.24 of the Revised Code, the director of development services shall do all of the following:

 (1) Annually designate, by the first day of January of each year, the entities that constitute the eligible areas in this state as defined in section 122.23 of the Revised Code;

-(3) Report to the governor, president of the senate, speaker of the house of representatives, and minority leaders of the senate and the house of representatives by the thirtieth day of June of each year on the activities carried out under the program during the preceding calendar year.
+(3) Report to the governor, president of the senate, speaker of the house of representatives, and minority leaders of the senate and the house of representatives by the first day of August of each year on the activities carried out under the program during the preceding calendar year.
 The report shall include the number of loans made that year and the amount and recipient of each loan.

 (4) Work in conjunction with conventional lending institutions, local revolving loan funds, private investors, and other private and public financing sources to provide loans or loan guarantees to eligible applicants;